Kokopelli-Interfaces/kokopelli-vcv/README.md

 collection of 'layers'.

 The `SCENE` parameter adjusts which scene `FRAME` records and reads from.

-If `SCENE`'s position is between two scenes, the behaviour will depend on the "scene transition" option.

--   If set to  'smooth' it will output a weighted mix of both scenes, allowing for smooth crossfading between scenes.
--   If set to 'discrete', the scene will snap to the nearest scene.
--   If  set to 'sequence', the scene will snap to the nearest scene at the next clk step, and will also reset the play position of the scene on transitioning.

 The port directly under `SCENE` modulates the parameter, allowing for interesting crossfade patterns, or voltage controlled scene sequencing.